AaltoSciComp/scicomp-docs/aalto/git.rst

 -  **What password should I use?** It is best to use HAKA to log in to gitlab, in which case you don't need a separate gitlab password.
 To push, it is best to use ssh keys.
-You could also set up a separate gitlab password.
 -  **My account is blocked!** That's not a question, but Gitlab blocks users when your Aalto unit changes.
 This is unfortunately part of gitlab and hasn't been worked around yet.
 Mail servicedesk@aalto.fi with